gxd123/DS_project_Horse_races/README.md

 # DS_project_Horse_races

 ## In a nutshell
-This repository hosts a data science project for which I intend to collect and analyze data from horse races in France over the period 2004-2019.
+This repository hosts a data science project that will consist in the collection and analysis of data from horse races in France over the period 2004-2019.

 Prospects of the project include:
 - web scraping / data cleaning